nuxt-community/dotenv-module/README.md

 After creating your .env file in the project root, simply run your usual `npm run dev`.
 The variable inside the .env file will be added to the context (`context.env`) and process (`process.env`)

+## Options

+### only

-if for some reason you want to restrict what's accessible into the context, you can can pass to the module options an `only` array with the keys you want to allow.
+If you want to restrict what's accessible into the context, you can can pass to the module options an `only` array with the keys you want to allow.

 ```js
 {